 Match food to your lifestyle, because that is what is going to make it easy and sustainable – and likely you won’t have to think about it at all.
 Trying to mould your life around what you eat is not going to work.
 All you will do is stress about it all the time, force yourself to have a strict regime, give up social occasions, and feel like you are missing out which of course eventually you’ll get jack of it.
 Match food to your lifestyle, not the other way around.

 Evangeline Mantzioris from the University of South Australia

 Michael Pollan’s quote summarises my tip.
 “Eat food”, not too much, mostly plants”

 Strategically match your fluid intake to your appetite and goals.
 If you are attempting to lose weight and struggling with hunger, drink a large glass of water pre and post meals.
-The research shows people eat less calories accross the day if they do this.
-If you are trying to bulk up but struggling to eat enough, add in some liquid calories such as replacing fruit with fruit juice, or adding a glass of milk after a meal.
+The research shows people eat fewer calories across the day if they do this.
+If you are trying to bulk up but struggling to eat enough, add in some liquid calories such as replacing fruit with fruit juice or adding a glass of milk after a meal.
 Liquid calories are far less filling than solid calories.

 Matthew Benetti is a Masters of Nutrition and Dietetics student at Flinders University.
 He has previously completed a Bachelor of Nutrition and Food Sciences.

 Matthew is interested in most things’ nutrition and food.
 Having grown up in an Italian family, food has always been more than just something you shove in your mouth, but also a way of bringing people together.

 With experience as a competitive amateur boxer, Matthew is also interested in combat sports and providing long lost evidence-based practices to these sports.